DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 THE FIGHTER - DON FRYE: Just as Don Frye would never have fought in the UFC if not the inspiration of old college roommate Dan Severn’s success in the Octagon, “The Predator” would not have stepped foot in the PRIDE FC ring had Mark Coleman not won the Japanese MMA organization’s 2000 Heavyweight Grand Prix.

-As surprising as it may be to newer fans who know Frye as a UFC Hall of Famer, he was only a UFC fighter between February and December 1996.
-In those short months he went 9-1 in the promotion, won two major eight-man tournaments and established himself as one of the ‘new’ stars of the struggling sport.
+As surprising as it may be to newer fans who know Frye in the context of being a UFC Hall of Famer, he was only a UFC fighter between February and December 1996.
+In those short months he went 9-1 in the promotion, won two major eight-man tournaments and established himself as one of the post Gracie/Shamrock stars of the struggling sport.

 Only, the UFC couldn’t afford to keep him.
 Not when the New Japan Pro-Wrestling group came calling with a US$40,000 per week contract.

 Mark “The Hammer” Coleman was the only man to beat Frye in the UFC.
-The July 1996 loss – painful and protracted over twelve long minutes – sat in the pit of Frye’s guts like a rusting nail.
+The July 1996 loss – painful and protracted over twelve long minutes – had sat in Frye’s guts like a rusting nail.

 “That loss was like my first wife,” Frye joked, “couldn’t live with it.
 I was earning big money in New Japan, but I still thought about the rematch.
 Then Mark started to lose in the UFC.
 It didn’t make me feel any better about our fight, but it looked like Mark would be following me out the door (and quit MMA).
 Then Mark comes to Japan, to PRIDE, and wins the whole thing (2000 GP).
 It was inspirational.
 I thought if he can come back, so could I.”

-Frye was 35 and the advantages he enjoyed in the mid-90s – the boxing, NCAA Division 1 wrestling and judo experience – had long since been superseded.
-Nevertheless, PRIDE was thrilled to offer huge money to a former UFC champion who was already a massive star in Japan to boot.
+Frye was 35 and the advantages he enjoyed in the mid-90s – being one of the few fighters to have genuine experience in boxing, NCAA Division 1 wrestling and submissions (judo) – had long since been superseded.
+Nevertheless, PRIDE was thrilled to offer huge money to a former UFC champion who was already a massive draw in Japan to boot.

 PRIDE paid its fighters in cash, for reasons you can probably guess given the promotion’s open-secret relationship with organized crime.
 Frye recalls with understandable fondness “sports bags stuffed to the zipper with American dollars” waiting for him in his locker room.